Milliman-PRM/qlikview-hosting/Release_Notes/MillFrame_Release_Notes.md

   - Added `CI_Publish` publishing definition to support automated deployments of in-progress branches to a test environment
   - All open pull requests are published to PRM2, and cleaned up once closed.
   - Implemented x-frame-options HTTP header to defend against input hijacking and impersonation attacks
+  - Internet Explorer is no longer forced to render in IE7 compatibility mode